janklab/MatlabProjectTemplate/README.md

 [![Travis Build Status](https://travis-ci.com/janklab/MatlabProjectTemplate.svg?branch=main)](https://travis-ci.com/github/janklab/MatlabProjectTemplate)  [![CircleCI Build Status](https://circleci.com/gh/janklab/MatlabProjectTemplate.svg?style=shield)](https://circleci.com/gh/janklab/MatlabProjectTemplate) [![Azure Build Status](https://dev.azure.com/janklab/MatlabProjectTemplate/_apis/build/status/janklab.MatlabProjectTemplate?branchName=main)](https://dev.azure.com/janklab/MatlabProjectTemplate/_build/latest?definitionId=1&branchName=main) [![View MatlabProjectTemplate on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/85840-matlabprojecttemplate)

-This is a template repo for creating Matlab library and application projects.
+MatlabProjectTemplate ("MPT") is a template repo for creating Matlab library and application projects.
 It defines a "standard" project structure that should be suitable for many projects, including those intended for redistribution / open source.

 It is suitable for both libraries and applications, and includes coding and organizational conventions that make it safe to use this project's code in a Matlab environment that uses code from other projects, too.

 ## Features

 MatlabProjectTemplate supports the following features.
 You don't _have_ to use any of them; you can just ignore the ones you don't care about.
 But they're there if you need them!
+MPT's philosophy is "support but do not require".

 * Collaboration between multiple developers
 * Building [Matlab Toolboxes](https://www.mathworks.com/help/matlab/matlab_prog/create-and-share-custom-matlab-toolboxes.html)